 • SPY 604: Functional Behavioral Assessment

-• 45 hours in Behavior Assessment
+• 45 hours in Behavior Assessment and Intervention

 • SPY 608: Professional Ethics in Behavior Analysis

-• 37 hours in Personnel Supervision and Management
+• 45 hours in Organizational Behavior Management